-The mission of the AACR is to prevent and cure cancer through research, education, communication, and collaboration.
+The mission of the American Association for Cancer Research is to prevent and cure cancer through research, education, communication, and collaboration.
 Through its programs and services, the AACR fosters research in cancer and related biomedical science; accelerates the dissemination of new research findings among scientists and others dedicated to the conquest of cancer; promotes science education and training; and advances the understanding of cancer etiology, prevention, diagnosis, and treatment throughout the world.

 Where will the cure for cancer come from?